datacommonsorg/docsite/custom_dc/deploy_cloud.md

 ## Manage the service

-Every time you make changes to the code and release a new Docker artifact, or restart the [data management job](/custom_dc/data_cloud.html#run-job), you need to restart the service as well.
+Every time you make changes to the code and release a new Docker service container artifact, or restart the [data management job](/custom_dc/data_cloud.html#run-job), you need to restart the service as well.
 To do so:

 1. Go to the https://console.cloud.google.com/run/ page, click on the service you created above, and click **Edit & Deploy Revision**.
 1. Select a new container and click **Deploy**.